michaelli00/CMSC412/fin.md

 - Acyclic allows directories to share files through **links** that point to another location.
 System ignores links when traversing

-For protection, system will duplicate files and manages **access control list** that specifies access permissions
+For protection, system will duplicate files and manages **Access Control List (ACL)** that specifies access permissions

 **Memory Mapped Files**: part of virtual address space is logically associated with file for faster access